DaiDuncan/Udacity_DSND_proj4_StarbucksPromotion/README.md

 ## 2. Project Components <a name="Components"></a>
 ### 2.1 Data Wrangling
-Use the original data sets, based on a self designed program chart, I extract the transactions infomation direct to the related person and offer.
+By using the original data sets, based on a self designed program flow chart([File:data_preprocessing_class.py](./data_preprocessing_class.py)), I extract the transactions infomation direct to the related person and offer.

 Meantime, I wrangle the data type of some features (e.g. the 'value' column in `portfolio` is a list, should be unfolded), and transform some features to normal form(e.g. transform the member enroll date from 'int' to 'date').